jakeruleaux-zz/zoo/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Technologies Used

+* Angular 2
+* Bootstrap
+* Typescript
+* Javascript
+* HTML
+* CSS

+## Known Bugs

+* App does not 'save' user input if the browser is refreshed as there is no database connected to it.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).